Ronjastoofast/Activity_Prediction_Machine_Learning/iteration1.md

 **Interpretation:**
 - Trade-off between fit and generalisation
-- Too many features for the amount of data **Decision**
+- Too many features for the amount of data

+**Decision**
--investigate importance of different features and what they represent, to refine feature columns.
+- investigate which features reflect meaningful chemistry in order to refine feature selection
 ---

 ## Limitations